-A foreclosure constitutes claim by the owner of beneficial interest in the note that the borrower breached the terms of the note.
-The foreclosure effort seeks to accelerate the note, making it immediately payable in full.
-It then seeks to take possession of the real estate if the borrower does not pay the balance due forthwith.
+A foreclosure constitutes claim by the owner of beneficial interest in the note that the borrower breached the terms of the note or the security instrument.
+By foreclosing, the creditor seeks to accelerate the note, making it immediately payable in full.
+He then seeks to force a sale of the security property or take possession of it if the borrower does not pay the balance due forthwith.

 Deed of Trust states provide a non-judicial means to foreclose.
 Lien theory states require a superior trial court to order the foreclosure.
 As a consequence of the foreclosure, the trustee or court orders a sale of the real estate and application of the proceeds to discharge the debt.
 For loans in which the borrower owes more than the value of the real estate (an “underwater loan”), the borrower will end up owing money unless the law provides otherwise, as it does in some states.
 In that case the court or trustee will order the borrower to pay the deficiency.

-For that reason, Mortgage Attack does not advocate focusing on foreclosure defense for breach of a valid note.
+For the foregoing reasons, Mortgage Attack does not advocate focusing on foreclosure defense for breach of a valid note.

-Instead, Mortgage Attack does recommend attacking the lender or lender’s agents for behaviors that made the note void or voidable, and any other injuries to the borrower, that might justify a set-off from the amount owed, or compensation in the form of damages See the Attack topic for this process.
+If you have suffered injuries from such people, you should not put up with them.
+Mortgage Attack recommends attacking the lender or others involved in the loan transaction for their behaviors that made the note void or voidable, and for any other injuries to the borrower that might justify a set-off from the amount owed, or compensation in the form of damages.
+See the Attack topic for this process.

-Note that the Articles page provides links to numerous articles showing why traditional foreclosure defenses fail.
-Such defenses include securitization arguments, robosigning, lack of standing because of broken chain of ownership of beneficial interest in the note, expired statute of limitations on the foreclosure effort, vapor money theory, unknown owner of the note, missing original note.
-Remember that Foreclosures proceed in equity, and once the judge ascertains that the note seems valid and the borrower breached it, the judge has the legal duty to enforce the mortgage by ordering the sale of the property to raise funds to discharge the debt.
+Traditional foreclosure defenses nearly always fail, even after dragging it our though legal action.
+Such defenses include securitization arguments, robosigning, lack of standing because of broken chain of ownership of beneficial interest in the note, expired statute of limitations on the foreclosure effort, vapor money theory, unknown owner of the note, missing original note, lack of consummation because of table funding, and other absurdities.
+See the Articles topic for details.
+Remember that Foreclosures proceed in equity, and once the judge or trustee ascertains that the borrower has breached the note and a security instrument allows consequent foreclosure, he has the legal duty to enforce the mortgage by ordering the sale of the property in order to raise funds to discharge the debt.

 Please do not mistake Mortgage Attack’s disdain for FOCUS on the defense as an attack on affirmative defenses generally.
-Mortgage Attack believe it makes sense to use affirmative defenses to set back the foreclosure effort provided the borrower mounts an attack on the lender and agents regarding mortgage fraud, and to file complaints, counter-complaints, and cross-complaints against the injuring parties in an effort to win damages awards from them.
+Mortgage Attack believes it makes sense to use affirmative defenses to set back the foreclosure effort, provided the borrower mounts an attack on the lender or other injurious parties regarding appraisal or mortgage fraud, and to file complaints, counter-complaints, and cross-complaints against the injurious parties in an effort to win damages awards from them.
 It makes little sense to defend unless one can also attack.
 The saying is true: “the best defense is a good offense.”

 Here’s a simple test for you.
 Look at this list of items and decide which should become defenses alone, which should become causes of action in a some form of complaint seeking damages, and which have no merit: